 There is one airport with only one direct link with Europe from Lisbon.
 Otherwise, Air France flies between Libreville and São Tomé town at least twice a week.
 This makes it ideal for those wishing to combine a trip to São Tomé with a Gabonese holiday.

-Fly direct from Lisbon, Portugal or via Libreville in Gabon and consider combining with a safari on the mainland.
+Fly direct from Lisbon, Portugal or via Libreville and consider combining with a safari on the mainland.

 Ask an expert